-- a storm with dry, driving snow, strong winds, and intense cold.
+- a storm, technically an extratropical cyclone, with dry, driving snow, strong winds, and intense cold.

 - a heavy and prolonged snowstorm covering a wide area.

 verb (used without object)

 DON’T VACILLATE!
 VANQUISH THIS WORD OF THE DAY QUIZ!